 FIBHULP may designate this quantity to address the expenditures directly related to the trial: compensation for the research team’s activity and the study support staff’s activity; purchasing equipment and other expenditures of the Research Unit.

 1.2 CONTRACT MANAGEMENT

 The SPONSOR shall pay the Foundation €1500 for Administrative and Contract Management Expenses on signing the agreement.

-APPENDIX_2: LIST OF INVESTIGATORS (with DNI)
+APPENDIX 2.- LIST OF COLLABORATORS